-John, 75, is no stranger to building tiny homes, house trucks, expedition vehicles and DIY campers.
+John, 75, is no stranger to building tiny homes, expedition vehicles and even a house truck.
 In fact, he has designed and built twelve mobile alternative dwellings in the last 35 years and has plans for the next one!

 “I just try to keep moving for as long as I can.” – John